-One of the most common concerns my clients usually have when we start working together is that they are unsure about how to recognize and honour their hunger.
+One of the most common concerns my clients usually have when we start working together is that they are unsure about how to recognise and honour their hunger.
 Most of my clients have been following diets and meal plans for when to eat and how much for so long that they have completely blunted their ability to trust their internal cues of hunger and fullness.

 They either don’t feel that stomach sensation so many of us associate with hunger, or they feel they need to wait way too long in order to sense any level of hunger at which point they are overly hungry and end up overeating or bingeing.
 In a challenge, I have been running when I asked challengers to identify what hunger feels like to them many described it as this huge pit in their stomach that was insatiable